joejag/conways_for_xp2016/talk.md

 * Avoidance Example (Default arguments): Ruby hash
 * Example: Predicates for filtering
 * Example: Better names (max instead if x > y)
-* Ifs are important at boundries and necessary for some biz logic.
-But we can avoid a lot of them where it makes sense.
-We have to be careful not to introduce premature abstractions.
-But we have a lot of options for making richer, easier to read code.